 Why should I plate with dessert sauces?

 Sauces are an easy way to dress up your main item.
 They can influence both the taste and look of your plate.
 They can brighten up the appearance of an otherwise drab main item.
-For example, my post on plating tips explains how I turned a simple slice of Meyer lemon pound cake into a beautiful plated dessert by adding a sauce and garnish.

 There is one thing to be aware of when using a sauce.
 While it’s tempting to choose a bright color for contrast, it’s essential to make sure the flavor pairs well with the main item.
 No matter how cool it may look, I wouldn’t want a bright green kiwi sauce mixing in with say a caramel flavored pie.